-Take a look at the list of Frequently Asked Questions for CodeTwo Exchange Migration:
+Take a look at the list of frequently asked questions about CodeTwo Exchange Migration:

-CodeTwo Exchange Migration takes the most grueling part of a server migration or upgrade – the move of users’ and public mailboxes - off your back.
-A pre-configuration wizard guides you through the setup and the Automatch feature pairs source and target mailboxes.
-After these steps you click Start and the program performs a direct migration of the mailboxes you selected (without deleting items on the source server side).
+CodeTwo Exchange Migration takes the most grueling part of a server migration or upgrade – the move of users’ mailboxes and public folders – off your back.
+A configuration wizard guides you smoothly through the migration job setup and the Automatch feature pairs source and target mailboxes.
+After these steps, simply click Start and the program automatically performs a direct migration of the mailboxes you selected to the target environment (without deleting items on the source server side).

-Our biggest advantages over competition and tools provided by Microsoft are:
+Our biggest advantages over the competition or tools provided by Microsoft are:

 - radically simplified migrations to new domains or forests;